grantcarthew/rust-notes/README.md

 ##### Array

-Every element of an array must have the same type and they are of a fixed length.
+Every element of an array must have the same type and they are of a fixed length:

 ```rust
 let a = [1,2,3,4,5];